-Cinema Production Cinema/Video Production Television Production
+Cinema Production Television Production Cinema / Video Production

-Beginning Cinema & Television Production Cinematography Directing TV Studio Production - Level I
+Beginning Cinema & Television Production Cinematography TV Studio Production - Level I Directing Producing

-Student learning outcomes for each degree and certificate program are listed at http://sharepoint.lacitycollege.edu/effectiveness/outcomes/for_students/default.aspx
+Student learning outcomes for each degree and certificate program are available on the SLO Guide for Students website at http://tinyurl.com/laccsloforstudents

-For those attracted to telling a story in pictures, defining and refining images and sound, or for those who want to join the world of entertainment - behind the scenes - a career in cinema and television production could be just right.
+For those attracted to telling a story in pictures, defining and refining images and sound, or for those who want to ioin the world of entertainment - behind the scenes - a career in cinema and television production could be just right.
 The opportunities and professional areas in which to work are varied.
 Large and small film studios, television production companies, product and service companies, public and private organizations, and individuals all use cinema/television professionals.
 Positions include Camera Operator, Audio Technician, Film/TV Floor Positions, Lighting Technician, Photographer, Film/ Video Editor, Cinematographer and Director.
 Assignments encompass full-length films; shorts; animation; entertainment television or news; documentaries; commercials; informational, web content, promotional or private videos; portraits and commercial photography; and much more.
-Salaries also range widely, but average from \$35,000 - \$200,000+ annually.
+Salaries also range widely, but average from \$35,000 -\$200,000+ annually.

 The LACC Cinema & Television Department provides its students with the history, principles, technical competency and hands on training needed to work successfully in cinema or television production.
 Many of our students successfully go from LACC into the industry.
-For others who wish to go after a Bachelors degree, the skills and work product obtained at LACC will help them be more competitive candidates for acceptance into top four-year universities.
+For others who wish to go after a Bachelors degree, the skills and work product obtained at LACC will help them be more competitive candidates for acceptance into top fouryear universities.